Skip to main content

 Since 2015, publishing an intimate image of someone else without their permission is a crime in Canada.
 Section 162.1 of the Criminal Code captures all ways in which intimate images may be shared, including through physical delivery, social networking, email, or other means by publishing, distributing, transmitting, selling, making available or advertising an intimate image of another person knowing that the person depicted in the image did not give their consent to that conduct.

 Allegations of publishing intimate images can have serious consequences, including criminal charges and the possibility of imprisonment.
-If you or someone you know is facing an allegation of publishing an intimate image, it is important to understand the legal issues involved and the potential defenses that may be available.

-The Criminal Code of Canada defines the offense of publishing an intimate image in section 162.1, which states that anyone who intentionally publishes an intimate image of another person without their consent can be charged with an offense.
+The Criminal Code of Canada defines the offence of publishing an intimate image in section 162.1, which states that anyone who intentionally publishes an intimate image of another person without their consent can be charged with an offence.
 An intimate image is defined as any visual recording of a person who is nude, partially nude, or engaged in sexual activity, where the person depicted had a reasonable expectation of privacy at the time the image was taken.

 Our lawyers have defended allegations of publishing or distributing an intimate image in all corners of the province and often appear in courts across the GTA in addition to the Toronto courthouses including Newmarket, Oshawa, Brampton, and Milton.